BJCP judges: We’re open to hosting judges from abroad, let us know if you’re interested!

 - Each participant may submit up to 4 samples in total (even in the same category).

-- The samples are registered online.
+- The samples are registered online (the web is Czech only, Google Translate recommended).
 You may also register the samples directly before the handover but the registration fee is 30 CZK higher than when registering online.

 - The beer is handed over on the day of the competition.
 You may also deliver the samples in person the week before the competition (Mon-Thu 9am-1pm).